awesomerank/awesomerank.github.io/lists/terkelg/awesome-creative-coding.md

 - [There is also canvas](https://slideslive.com/38898318/there-is-also-canvas) - Bruno Imbrizi go through the use of canvas for creative coding at WebExpo 2016.
 Interactive slides [here](https://brunoimbrizi.github.io/webexpo-2016/dist/).
 - [Draw.
 Move.
 Fail.
 Repeat.](http://setimeout.com/workshops/gobelins-2016/) - Slides by [@williamapan](https://twitter.com/williamapan) from his Creative developer workshop at Gobelins.
 - [OpenGL 3D Game Tutorials](https://www.youtube.com/playlist?list=PLRIWtICgwaX0u7Rf9zkZhLoLuZVfUksDP) - Beginners tutorial series about creating 3D games OpenG.
+- [How We Do This Shit](http://how-we-do-this-shit.com/) - Talk on how tech-based artists do this financially.

 ### Articles • Tutorials